Copyright You Are Not Alone PTSD BC. All rights reserved.

 Science has proven that much like veterans, we are susceptible to mental health injuries, including PTSD.
 Therefore with a presumptive clause in place, appropriate treatment and benefits would begin immediately, unless it is proven that the disorder was caused by a non-work incident.
 The science has also shown that early and appropriate treatment is essential in treating PTSD.
 The earlier the treatment, the earlier the recovery, and thus the earlier the return to work.
 This ensures a sturdy workforce.
 Once again, the science, the research, the statistics have proven this to be factual.

-Your first responders need this Presumptive Clause urgently.
+Your first responders need more changes to our new Presumptive Clause urgently.
+The Benefits and Supports must LIE IN FAVOR OF THE INJURED WORKER!
 Check out this page on our site.
 It explains how you can help us.
 By helping us, you really are helping us help you.

 Be safe, hug those you love and